 Amy Bowden – My name is Amy Bowden and I am a high school math teacher in Baltimore, MD.
 I have been teaching high school math for 3 years and am currently pursuing my MAT.
 I was lucky enough to participate in CPM’s Academy of Best Practices in 2018 and currently serve as a teacher researcher through CPM’s Teacher Research Corps.
 I have an eccentric teaching style that involves a great deal of humor, collaboration, inquiry and discussion.
 I have a passion for mathematics and am determined to make math achievable for all learners.
-I am looking forward to my team’s research on questioning and mathematical discourse this school year!
+I am looking forward to my team’s research this school year!

 Angela Kraft – My name is Angela Kraft and I’m an Instructional Specialist and Math Coach in Oconomowoc, WI.
 I have been teaching middle school math for 15 years.
 My passion as a math educator is to help students grow a love for learning and solve problems to help prepare students for the world beyond high school and college.
 My personal pedagogy involves collaboration among peers and allowing students to tackle problems through discovery rather than direct instruction.
 This type of teaching allows students to learn from one another, learn to ask questions, justify their thinking, and learn to work in a team.
 Through this type of math education, hopefully, in a few years, we will hear fewer adults say, “I am not a math person.”

 Brooke Raven-Sandberg – I have been teaching high school math in Fortuna, CA for the last 9 years.
 I am currently teaching Algebra 2 and Geometry using the CPM curriculum.
 I enjoy the challenge of getting students to work together as they develop their math skills.
 This is my fourth year as a TRC member and I am grateful for the opportunity to collaborate with other teachers around the country to make our classrooms more engaging.